nhinds/hipchat-auto-dismiss-notifications/README.md

 # Hipchat Auto Dismiss Notifications

-Hipchat uses window.Notification if available and only closes the notification on click.
-This changes that behavior to use webkitNotifications which auto closes the notification after 5 seconds.

-Apparently I'm only seeing this sticky notifications on Windows though.

-Get it in the [chrome store](https://chrome.google.com/webstore/detail/hipchat-auto-dismiss-noti/nmindifmgoccchgnkojbjoppdpcdblim)
+Hipchat uses `window.Notification` if available and attempts to call the `window.Notification.cancel` method when the tab is focussed.
+This method does not exist in chrome, which has a `close` method instead, resulting in an error "Uncaught TypeError: Object #<Notification> has no method 'cancel'".
+This extension patches the Notification object to alias `cancel` to `close`.

 ## Copyright

-Copyright (c) 2013 Darrin Holst.
+Copyright (c) 2013 Darrin Holst and Nicholas Hinds.
 See LICENSE for details.